miscavel/ht_module_federation/REFACTOR_FIRST_STRATEGY.md

 3. At runtime, Module Federation resolves `import ... from 'Core/StoreUtils'` to the already-loaded Core instance.

 **Q: How are types resolved?**
 Since `Core` is in a different repo, TypeScript in `WMS` won't find the definitions for `'Core/StoreUtils'`.
-You have two options:
+We have two options:

 1.  **The Modern Way (Recommended)**: Use the `@module-federation/typescript` plugin.
     *   It automatically downloads the `d.ts` files from Core's build output into WMS's `node_modules/@types` folder during the build process.